in60dev/in60dev/README.md

-### Hi 👋, I am Ingo
+### Oh, hi! 👋
+#### I'm Ingo, and I'm having a blast in the world of programming.

+🌱 I’m currently learning Swift and its frameworks 😅
-- 🔭 I’m currently working on my iOS Apps
+🔭 I’m currently working on my first iOS Apps
-- 🌱 I’m currently learning Swift with his frameworkes 😅
+🚀 Astro.js and Tailwind CSS are also fun